streamdata-gallery-organizations/sap/_listings/sap/collaborationroomscollaborationroomiddocumentsfileid-delete-openapi.md

   /organizations/{organizationId}/collaborationRooms:
     get:
       summary: Retrieves the collaboration rooms of an organization
-      description: Retrieves the collaboration rooms where an organization is a collaboration party.
+      description: "Retrieves the collaboration rooms where the login user's organization is a collaboration party.   \n- If the login user is not an organization admin, only the collaboration rooms where the login user is a participant are retrieved.
+        \  \n- If the login user is an organization admin, all the collaboration rooms where the login user's organization is a collaboration party are retrieved.
+        The login user may not be part of the collaborations."
-      operationId: retrieves-the-collaboration-rooms-where-an-organization-is-a-collaboration-party---
+      operationId: retrieves-the-collaboration-rooms-where-the-login-users-organization-is-a-collaboration-party----if-
       x-api-path-slug: organizationsorganizationidcollaborationrooms-get
       parameters:
       - in: path
         name: organizationId
-        description: The ID of an organization
+        description: The ID of the login users organization
       - in: query
         name: organizationIds
         description: The IDs of other organizations